 After a lengthy investigation by the U.S. Transportation Security Administration, OHL Solutions, formerly ActivAir Inc., has agreed to pay $1 million for failing to screen cargo shipped on passenger aircraft at Indianapolis International Airport and then covering up the violations.
 Three former OHL employees also face up to five years in prison for their involvement in the conspiracy.

-Andrew Barnes, 32; Brian Vanhandel, 31; and Mitchell Totty, 26, all pleaded guilty to marking unscreened cargo as “screened” and falsifying records.
+Andrew Barnes, 32, and Brian Vanhandel, 31, pleaded guilty to marking unscreened cargo as “screened” and falsifying records.
 These men, who were fired due to their actions, also confront up to $250,000 in individual fines.

 The office of U.S. attorney Joe Hogsett said that prior to December 2010, ActivAir employees engaged “in a systemic pattern of record-keeping violations by failing to properly screen for explosives 100 percent of air cargo.”
 Such actions directly violated TSA policy, which mandated that all freight shipped on passenger craft be screened for explosives beginning August 2010.